Do unlimited credit cards exist?

-You can generally expect to pay a significant annual fee for one of these cards, as well as a hefty interest rate.
-Moreover, some flagship credit cards – such as ‘Platinum’ or ‘Diamond’ – come with minimum credit limits: a minimum amount you need to spend each month to keep using the card, usually several thousand dollars.
+You can generally expect to pay a significant annual fee for one of these cards, as well as a hefty purchase rate.
+Moreover, some flagship credit cards—such as ‘Platinum’ or ‘Diamond’—may come with ‘minimum’ credit limits: a minimum amount you need to spend each month to keep using the card, which can usually be several thousand dollars.

-It is also worth noting credit cards with no preset limits don’t simply give you unlimited purchasing potential.
+It’s also worth noting credit cards with no preset limits don’t simply give you unlimited purchasing potential.
 A ‘no limit’ credit card simply means that the credit provider has not set a universal monthly limit for all customers.
-A bank will still negotiate an individual credit limit for each customer based on their ability to pay, including credit history, income and expenses; if you have a high income with few expenses, then your limit will probably be very large!
+A credit card provider will still negotiate an individual credit limit for each customer based on their ability to make repayments, including credit history, income and expenses; if you have a high income with few expenses, then the limit you’re offered may be very high!

 Some providers have a policy of not sharing spending limit details with the customer and will approve transactions at their discretion.
 Each customer’s credit limit is usually determined based on a number of factors, including income levels, payment history and historical spending behaviour.